7aitsev/ansible-tuto/step-11/README.md

 anymore.

 Backends can also have different weights (between 0 and 256).
-The higher the weight, the higher number of connections the backend will receive compared to other backends.
+The higher the weight, the higher the number of connections the backend will receive compared to other backends.
 It's useful to spread traffic more appropriately if nodes are not equally powerful.

 We'll use variables to configure all these parameters.